grodansparadis/vscp-doc-spec/class2.protocol.md

  | 4-...  | MDF data     |

  Each packet can hold a maximum of 508 bytes.
 The first byte is the index of the MDF.
 The second byte is the total number of rows.
 The following bytes are the MDF data.

+ If the device does not have an embedded MDF it should return a zero length frame.

 ----